academia-edu/libvmod-json/README.md

 # Usage

-libvmod-json makes available a series of functions used to create a json structure stored internally, and a `to_json` function to convert that internal structore to a string.
+libvmod-json makes available a series of functions used to create a json structure stored internally, and a `dump` function to convert that internal structore to a string.

 ## Key Paths